 Latest News & Articles of Interest

-The latest information concerning gold, the financial markets and blockchain technology.
+The latest information concerning gold, the financial markets and distributed ledger technology.

 Euroclear product strategy and innovation lead Angus Scott is one of many notable authorities who sees the upside of using blockchain technology.
 In a recent statement, he made a point of explaining the advantages in terms of efficiency: “This is a real first step in bringing a new settlement capability to the London bullion market that will help lower risk and simplify the post-trade process.”